This article was last updated Dec. 6, 2022.

 - How often will I go to the doctor?
 Generally, an HMO plan has a lower monthly premium and other out-of-pocket costs.
 So, if you only visit the doctor once or twice per year, this network may be for you.

 - Do I want to continue seeing my current doctor?
 If so, are they in-network?
 If you're a Wellmark Blue Cross and Blue Shield member, you can quickly see if your current doctor is in a particular network by logging in to myWellmark® Opens New Window.
-You'll likely find they're covered regardless.
-With the HMO network, you can get quality care from 100 percent of hospitals and 97 percent of doctors in all 99 Iowa counties, plus the counties that border our state.1
+With the HMO network, you can get quality care from 100 percent of hospitals and 98 percent of doctors in all 99 Iowa counties.
+Plus, you'll find participating HMO network providers in the counties that border our state.1

 Not registered for myWellmark yet?
 The process is easier than ever!
 You don't even need your Wellmark ID card to get started.